advertisement

 Some people pick a job and stay there for an extended period.
 However, they might not bring much to the table or be good at what they do.
 In any case, this type of person is frequently found in the workplace.
 Show respect for those who have been with the organization longer than you have, even if you are a senior executive.

-READ ALSO: How To Build A Successful Career In Tech
+READ ALSO: How To Develop A New Skill

 Furthermore, those that have been around for a long time have a lot of connections.
 They may not be ambitious in chasing promotions or leaving for a better opportunity.
 Still, they understand their place in the company, and they may know things that can assist you in avoiding making costly mistakes.